porrasdaniela/IS362-Project3/README.md

 ## Chinook Database Analysis

+# Overview
-#Overview - This project demonstrates how to connect to a relational database using Python and analyze data from the Chinook SQLite database, which simulates a digital music store.
+This project demonstrates how to connect to a relational database using Python and analyze data from the Chinook SQLite database, which simulates a digital music store.
 The analysis includes retrieving customer purchase data, performing SQL joins across multiple tables, and visualizing results using pandas and matplotlib.

-#Objectives
+# Objectives
-*Connect to the Chinook SQLite database using Python
+- Connect to the Chinook SQLite database using Python

-*Write and execute a SQL query that joins five related tables: Customer, Invoice, InvoiceLine, Track, and Album
+- Write and execute a SQL query that joins five related tables: Customer, Invoice, InvoiceLine, Track, and Album

-*Load the query results into a pandas DataFrame
+- Load the query results into a pandas DataFrame

-*Analyze and visualize the top 10 most purchased tracks
+- Analyze and visualize the top 10 most purchased tracks

-*Demonstrate database interaction and data storytelling using Python
+- Demonstrate database interaction and data storytelling using Python

-#Technologies Used
+# Technologies Used
 - SQLite (relational database)

 - Python